zelanko/sql-docs.fr-fr/docs/t-sql/statements/create-table-azure-sql-data-warehouse.md

 ## <a name="syntax"></a>Syntaxe

 ```
--- Syntax for Azure SQL Data Warehouse and Parallel Data Warehouse

 -- Create a new table.
 CREATE TABLE [ database_name . [ schema_name ] . | schema_name. ] table_name
     (